rau123/rau123.github.io/README.md

-title:Welcome to Ray's Homepage! description:Prepare for inconsistent updates and scattered pages!
+title: Welcome to Ray's Homepage!
+description: Prepare for inconsistent updates and scattered pages!